hansbuehler/cdxbasics/README.md

 ## subdir

-A few tools to handle file i/o in a transparent way in the new <tt>subdir</tt> module.
-Main focus is caching of data.
-They key idea is to provide transparent, concise pickle access to the file system in a manner similar to dictionary access.
+A few tools to handle file i/o in a transparent way, focusing on caching data.
+The key idea is to provide transparent, concise pickle access to the file system in a manner similar to dictionary access.
 Files managed by <tt>subdir</tt> also all have the same extension, which is <tt>pck</tt> by default.

-Key pattern:
+#### Key pattern:

+Our pattern assumes that each calcuation is determined by a number of parameters for which we can compute a unique (file) ID for caching results.
+Unique file IDs can be computed using <tt>uniqueFileName48()</tt>.
+Here is an example:

     from cdxbasics.config import Config
-    from cdxbasics.util import CacheMode, uniqueHash48
-    from cdxbasics.subdir import SubDir
+    from cdxbasics.subdir import SubDir, CacheMode, uniqueFileName48

     def function_with_caching( config ):
         # split configuration between function data (which alter the result of the calculatio), and caching data (which does not affect the function calculation)